slavtherookie/Slav/README.md

 - Modify any source code.
 - Edit, improve, or rewrite any scripts.
-- Customize the project however you like for your own use.
+- Customize the project however you like.
-- Learn from and build upon the code.
+- Learn from, experiment with, and build upon the code.
+- Use this project freely for personal or public projects.

+This repository is provided for learning, development, and experimentation.

 ## Restrictions